The Tax Court in Brief December 19 – December 25, 2021

 Tax Litigation: The Week of December 19 – December 25, 2021

-Primary Holdings: The taxpayers’ miniature donkey breeding activity constitute a trade or business under section 183 I.R.C.
+Primary Holdings: The taxpayers’ miniature donkey breeding activity constitutes a trade or business under section 183 I.R.C.

 Key Points of Law: